mingluuu/FinTechBootcamp_Assignments/README.md

 **Instructions**
 ------------------------------------------------------------------------------------------------------------
 Go to the Anaconda Prompt to launch JupyterLab by typing Jupyter Lab.
-To use this application simply clone the repository and run the loan_analyzer.ipynb in you Jupyter Lab Notebook.
+To use this application simply clone the repository and run the loan_analyzer.py